What Is Unified Communications? Key Benefits and Use Cases

 Encouraging camaraderie

-Virtual meetings can be done as conferences or 1-on-1s with HD video and clear audio.
+Virtual meetings can be conferences or one-on-ones with HD video and clear audio.
 These types of face-to-face interactions can help everyone see the people behind the organization.
 Social team chats can also be implemented to allow for non-work communication and a bit of fun interaction.

 DDOS attacks

-Running unified communication as a service (UcaaS) within your system ERP also causes data vulnerabilities like distributed data denial service (DDOS) attacks.
-Managing a copious amount of traffic sometimes results in data breaches and thefts, which divulges important information to hackers.
+Running unified communication as a service (UCaaS) within your system ERP also causes data vulnerabilities like distributed denial of service (DDOS) attacks.
+Managing a copious amount of traffic sometimes results in data breaches and thefts, which divulge important information to hackers.

 Service hijacking